ioBroker/ioBroker.js-controller/packages/controller/doc/classes/AdapterClass.md

 ▸ **setObjectNotExists**(`id`, `obj`, `callback?`): `void` \| `Promise`<`undefined` \| `void` \| {}\>

-Same as Adapter.setObject, but with check if the object exists.
+Same as [setObject](AdapterClass.md#setobject), but with check if the object exists.

 Only Ids that belong to this adapter can be modified.
 So the function automatically adds "adapter.X." to ID.
 New object will be created only if no object exists with such ID.